lsraei20/lsraei20.github.io/_posts/2020-06-25-test-markdown.md

 ## Real Estate Growth

-There is nothing wrong with looking at the past to make decisions, it just isn't bright to make it our own consideration.
-Cause and effect on the market is often not a 1 to 1.
+There is nothing wrong with looking at the past to make decisions.
+Having said that, it just isn't bright to make it the only thing we take into consideration.
+Cause and effect on the market often do not take an immediate 1 to 1, it takes time.
+It is important to take history into account and observe what patterns have made the market go up or down.
+You know the drill...
+Next up we'll be looking and the **average** yearly increase in the history of the market from 2017 to 2019.

 ![%realestate](https://raw.githubusercontent.com/lsraei20/lsraei20.github.io/master/assets/img/real_estate%25.png)